zabertech/zaber-examples/examples/labview_calling_zml/README.md

 ## The Example Project

 In `labview/zaber.lvproj` you will find a working example project created in LabVIEW 2026 Q1 (64-bit).
-This project has two example VIs:

-* `basic.vi` is a minimal example showing how to open a connection, get a reference to a Zaber device object, invoke its methods, and dispose of resources.
+This project contains one example VI: `basic.vi` is a minimal example showing how to open a connection, get references to Zaber device and axis objects, invoke its methods, and dispose of resources.
 This one will only work with RS-232 or USB device connections on your local computer.
-* `demo.vi` is a more advanced example that can open RS-232 or USB connections, or connections shared over the network by Zaber Launcher, or over IoT from the Zaber Cloud system, including Virtual Devices, and allows you to perform several operations on a selected device.

 ## How it Works